Junji Ito Collection: Release

-The series was initially scheduled to premiere on Tokyo MX on January 7, 2018, but was later announced for an January 5 premiere on WOWOW's Anime Premium programming block.
+The series was initially scheduled to premiere on Tokyo MX on January 7, 2018, but was later announced for a January 5 premiere on WOWOW's Anime Premium programming block.
 Additionally, the series received an advance showing on December 23, 2017, which was attended by Ito and voice actor Yūji Mitsuya.
 The series is being simulcast on Crunchyroll worldwide outside of Asia, and Funimation began streaming an English dub on January 20, 2018.

 The series ran for 12 episodes and was released as three separate sets on DVD, on March 30, 2018, April 27, 2018, and May 25, 2018.
 The second and third sets each include an OVA episode.